 Minutes of the Sept.
-23, 2021, meeting were and carried to accept minutes with necessary corrections
+23, 2021, meeting were presented.
+Motion was duly made, seconded, and carried to accept minutes with necessary corrections.

 President Middleton discussed the highlights of her schedule since the last Executive Board Meeting on Sept.
 23, 2021: